-- Effect of heavy rain on operations/business - Risk of pollution from drainage - Effect of river flooding on the supply chain
+- Effect of heavy rain on operations/business - Risk of pollution from drainage

 Our water-related policies for FY2016 onwards have thus been changed to reflect the result of this survey.
 In addition to the continuation of previous initiatives and activities, we are now newly promoting "Water-Related Risk Reduction Activities" in order to minimize the impacts of water-related risks within our business operations.